Apple 2020 iphones: Apple Event Date Finally announced

-We are numerous months from the launch of the 2020 iPhones, which we anticipate in September 2020.
-However, there are various bits of rumors about the upcoming devices including the much-anticipated iPhone 12.
+However, in this October events, there are various bits of rumors about the upcoming devices including the much-anticipated iPhone 12.

-Speculations keep on inclining upward around the 2020 iPhone lineup, including the purported iPhone SE 2 and the iPhone 12.
+Speculations keep on inclining upward around the 2020 iPhone lineup including the iPhone 12.
 One thing is without a doubt, however—when Apple changes the structure of one of its items, it generally feels like a major thing.

 Like we have been conditioned to anticipate incremental updates, but at the same time, this is because the most significant changes come after years of deliberation and research.